marwankau/cpit210-course-project/README.md

 by 8 bit multiplication circuit allowing us to multiply two 8 bit binary numbers

+First we used multiplier helpers and connected them with the inputs from A and B the idea here is to multiply the selected bit in B with all bits in A.
+ex: A=11101010 B=1
+equal: 11101010

+Then we used 8-bit parallel binary adder to take the outputs that are coming from 2 different multiplier helper to apply addition on the multiplication outputs, then take 1 bit from every binary adder output to connect them in the end with the (lo) output and the rest of the last binary adder bits went to the (hi) output

 ### Components:
 - Multiplier Helper
 - 8-bit parallel binary Adder